Posted on Tuesday, April 15th, 2025 at 9:00 am

 Don’t take shortcuts regarding your health.
 Have a sleep professional help you find the sleep apnea appliance that fits your needs and lifestyle.
 If you know you will be traveling and want to try an oral sleep apnea appliance, talk to a sleep expert in advance.
 Measuring, fabricating, and receiving a sleep apnea appliance can take four to six weeks.
 Give you and your doctor ample time to find and customize the right device.

 Make alternative arrangements if you can’t get an oral device fabricated in time for your trip.
-It may be inconvenient to travel with a CPAP machine, but untreated sleep apnea can be potentially life-threatening.
+It may be inconvenient to travel with a CPAP machine power source.
+But untreated sleep apnea can be potentially life-threatening.
 Don’t jeopardize your health.
 Take the proper precautions and bring your machine with you on your journey.
 While your vacation should be a fun and exciting getaway, don’t get away from good sleep habits.
 Try to stick to a healthy sleep routine, avoid excessive alcohol consumption, and maintain a good diet.
 These tips will also help you maintain proper sleep quality.

 Learn More from a Sleep Professional

-If you are ready to try an oral appliance, a sleep professional at Silent Night Therapy is ready to help.
+If you are ready to try an oral appliance, a sleep professional at Silent Night Therapy is prepared to help.
 Contact our office at (631) 983-2463 for a complimentary sleep consultation.